Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-images-in-canvas.md

 }
 ```

-The last step is then to put this modified data back on our canvas.
+The last step is to put this modified data back on our canvas.

 ```js
 ctx.putImageData(imgData, 0, 0);
 ```

-There we go, we learned how to place an image in a canvas, and even how to modify it's pixel data! 🔥
+There we go.
+We learned how to place an image on a canvas and modify its pixel data! 🔥

 > Image credit [Zerochan](https://www.zerochan.net/1995400)

 ## Browser Support

-The imageData API, as well as canvas, have very good support!
+The imageData API, as well as canvas, have excellent support!

 ![HTML Canvas imageData support](https://caniuse.bitsofco.de/static/v1/mdn-api__ImageData-1600018761429.png)